Leviathanium/NextUI-Theme-Manager/documents/COMPONENTS.md

 ## What Are Component Packages?

-Component packages are specialized theme elements that focus on a specific customization aspect.
+Component packages are located in `Theme-Manager.pak/Components` and they are specialized theme elements that focus on a specific customization aspect.
 Unlike full themes, they only modify a particular part of your device's appearance.

 There are six types of component packages: